Board of Directors

 ext.
 119 :: email@example.com

 I began working for The Neighborhood Developers’ Real Estate Department in June 2011, and have been impressed by the people and places of Chelsea and Revere ever since.
 Since joining TND, I have managed several of our new construction developments, providing new homes for families and seniors.
 The work is consistently satisfying and challenging, revealing that there is always a new goal to set, new puzzle to solve and new skill to learn.
 I hold a master’s degree in urban planning from the Harvard Graduate School of Design and a bachelor’s degree from Swarthmore College.
 In my spare time, I like to write music, play tennis, garden, and search the stacks at record and book stores.
-I live in Roxbury with my wife.
+I live in Roxbury with my wife and son.

 Associate Project Manager